DBremen/DirksWiki/docs/Process_System_Models/Model_thinking.md

-# Micro motives ≠ Macro behaviour {#micro-motives-macro-behaviour .unnumbered}
+## Micro motives ≠ Macro behaviour

 That is: observed macrobehavior does not automatically imply biased micromotives!